googlefonts/fontra-docs/explanations/documentation.md

 - documentation source is available as a [separate repository][fontra-docs] (public & open-source)
 - documentation website is built with [Jekyll] and served with [GitHub Pages]
-- content is written in [kramdown] \(markdown) with bits in html (tables)
+- content is written in [kramdown] \(markdown) with bits in html (mostly tables)
-- templates are written in [Liquid] and laid out with [Bootstrap]
+- templates are written in the [Liquid] language
+- responsive layout is created with [Bootstrap]
 - additional styles are written in [Sass] (custom font, custom classes)
-- the website is rebuilt automatically at every commit to the `main` branch of the repository
+- the website is updated automatically at every commit to the `main` branch of the repository

 [fontra-docs]: http://github.com/gferreira/fontra-docs
 [Jekyll]: http://jekyllrb.com/